nixworks/public/news/2009/09/14/README.md

 ##### Uganda
 ### [ Dozens of people in Uganda are charged over riots in the capital Kampala over the visit of the King of Buganda, Ronald Muwenda Mutebi II. ](/news/2009/09/14/dozens-of-people-in-uganda-are-charged-over-riots-in-the-capital-kampala-over-the-visit-of-the-king-of-buganda-ronald-muwenda-mutebi-ii.md)
-_Context: kings, Kampala, Uganda, Ronald Muwenda Mutebi II_
+_Context: Kampala, Ronald Muwenda Mutebi II, Uganda, kings_

 ##### China
 ### [ China lodges a complaint with the World Trade Organization over the United States' decision to impose import duties on Chinese-made tires. ](/news/2009/09/14/china-lodges-a-complaint-with-the-world-trade-organization-over-the-united-states-decision-to-impose-import-duties-on-chinese-made-tires.md)
-_Context: China, World Trade Organization, U.S., tire_
+_Context: World Trade Organization, tire, United States, China_

 ##### Toronto
 ### [ A large area of Toronto, Canada, is evacuated after a Pipe bomb was found in a truck, but the bomb is neutralized by the Toronto bomb squad. ](/news/2009/09/14/a-large-area-of-toronto-canada-is-evacuated-after-a-pipe-bomb-was-found-in-a-truck-but-the-bomb-is-neutralized-by-the-toronto-bomb-squad.md)